-Many of us have a home wireless network that can be used for our work-at-home environment.
+Many of us have a home wireless network that can be used for our work-from-home (WFH) environment.
 We recommend avoiding using your home wireless, especially if other family members are also working from home.
 Besides the security issues, connecting to the home wireless means you are competing for bandwidth with all the other connected devices.
 Now would be a good time to make sure your home wireless is protected with WPA2 encryption.

 We suggest that you connect your computer directly to an Ethernet connection.
 You can purchase a long Ethernet patch cord if you are not too far away from your internet router.
 Ideally, you would have a hard-wired Ethernet connection in your house (we do) for your home office.
 As an alternative, purchase a powerline Ethernet adapter.
 The adapter provides Ethernet connectivity utilizing the electrical wiring in your house.
 You plug one adapter in an electrical outlet near your router and a second adapter where you set up your computer.
 The TP-Link AV1000 Powerline Ethernet Adapter is an excellent choice and is around \$55 on Amazon.
+If you purchase a different model Powerline Ethernet Adapter, make sure the speed is 1000/100/10 and not just 100/10, which may be slower than your Wi-Fi connection.
+Also, the Powerline Ethernet Adapter isn't always faster than Wi-Fi and is dependent on the electrical wiring in your residence.
+Having said that, our experience is that the adapters are faster than Wi-Fi in the majority of installations.